spikenail/spikenail/README.md

 # <img src="logo/logo-title.png" height="100" />

-Spikenail is an open-source Node.js ES7 framework that allows you to build GraphQL API with little or no coding.
+Spikenail is an open-source Node.js ES7 framework which allows you to build GraphQL API with little or no coding.

 <p align="center">
   <a href="https://npmjs.org/package/spikenail">